prismicio/prismic-gatsby/README.md

 To use local image processing, you need `gatsby-transformer-sharp`, `gatsby-plugin-sharp`, and their dependencies `gatsby-image` and `gatsby-source-filesystem` in your `gatsby-config.js`.

-You can apply image processing to any image field and its thumbnails on a document.
-Image processing of inline images added to Rich Text fields is currently not supported.

 Note that this will incur additional build time as image processing is time-consuming.